Tuesday, June 9, 2026

 Do You Want to Know Him?

-If you want to know Jesus, you can.
-It all begins when you repent and believe in Him.
+If you want to know Jesus personally, you can.
+It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.